dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_mix.rst

 Result
    Name of the attribute where the computed result is stored.
-   The output attribute type is *Color* by default.
+   The output attribute type is color by default.
    When the result attribute exists already, its type is not changed.